bitprj/devrel/IMC_WhyReact/blog.md

 </div>

 What exactly is React (boring edition, also the one you should focus on)?
-React is a JavaScript library made for one purpose: to revolutionize and streamline how UIs are built.
-It’s essentially an extension of vanilla JS that comes with a small API serving as a medium between the programmer and the DOM (DOM stands for Document Object Model and is the tree structure that HTML uses to arrange elements on the page), using something called the Virtual DOM, which makes working with the DOM exponentially easier (more on this later).
+React is a JavaScript library made for one purpose: to make the creation of UIs way more efficient than older methods.
+It’s essentially an extension of vanilla JS that comes with a small API serving as a medium between the programmer and the **DOM** (DOM stands for **Document Object Model** and is the tree structure that HTML uses to arrange elements on the page).
+Developers no longer have to manually communicate each little update to the browser; instead, developers simply tell React what to change and React uses something called the **Virtual DOM** to update the browser (more on this later).

 <div align='center'>
   <img src='./img/6.png' width='600' />